Witnesses describe shocking scene as Belleville grapples with overdose 'crisis' | CBC News

 "These people are … our family, and we're their family."

-"It's too early for this particular event to know exactly what might be in the drug supply, what would it be having these particular effects, but this is part of an overall trend, that is severely affecting the community," he said.
+"It's too early for this particular event to know exactly what might be in the drug supply, what would it be having these particular effects, but this is part of an overall trend that is severely affecting the community," said Dr. Ethan Toumishey.

 The doctor added that while the spike in cases was "particularly high" this week, the problem isn't new.